An Empirical Study of Generative AI Adoption in Software Engineering: Threats to Validity

 \textit{Criterion Validity.} We clearly and concisely explained the purpose and content of the questionnaire on the introduction page.
 We explicitly asked potential respondents whether they are willing to fill out the questionnaire.
 We considered only answers meeting the quality criterion, i.e., providing one SE activity for which a GenAI tool is used for.

 \textit{Construct Validity.} The dataset analyzed in this paper was collected via a questionnaire.
 One of the main threats of survey-based research is the risk of misunderstood questions leading to incomplete or wrong responses.
-To mitigate this risk, a pilot study with five experienced SE practitioners was conducted.
+Related to that threat is also that the respondents answer through their very own lenses and might well perceive, for instance, changes on their own role differently than on other roles.
+To mitigate this risk, a pilot study with five experienced SE practitioners was conducted paying special attention to reduce the level of bias and potential misundstandings as much as possible.
 Additionally, a social scientist who is an expert on survey research verified the questions.
 We used convenience and snowball sampling strategies to identify potential respondents.
 To decrease the risk of having too many data points from some countries, we also employed purposive sampling.
 We continuously tracked the number of responses per country and stopped promoting the survey in a country when we got enough responses.
 For instance, we stopped data collection in Brazil and Türkiye when we had approximately 20 responses, which is slightly below the number of responses obtained from the US.
 By doing so, we aimed at obtaining a dataset that is geographically unbiased.
 Furthermore, we did a quality check on the responses as explained in Section \ref{dataanalysis}.

 \textit{Reliability.} To deal with the random sampling limitation, we used bootstrapping and conservatively reported confidence intervals.
 Based on the inferential statistics and the small obtained confidence intervals, we believe that our results are mainly generalizable.
-Nevertheless, we avoided further generalizability claims throughout the paper due to the aforementioned limitations.
+It is important to note that the confidence intervals represent within-sample variability, not population-level variability, since we bootstrap with resampling from the same non-probability sample.
+Therefore, we avoided further generalizability claims throughout the paper due to the aforementioned limitations.
 Replications should be conducted to further strengthen the statistical generalizability.

 Another reliability aspect concerns inter-observer reliability, which we improved by including two independent peer reviews in all our qualitative analysis procedures and making all the data and analyses openly available online.